 Tian Bai

-Undergraduate student at McGill University
+Incoming Statistics Ph.D. student at Stanford University

-Enhancing reliability and trustworthiness of AI/ML Systems: I am interested in the development and application of methods for accessing and improving the reliability of black-box AI/ML systems (e.g. uncertainty quantification, statistical inference with AI systems), enabling confident deployments in risk-sensitive settings.
+• Enhancing reliability and trustworthiness of AI/ML Systems: I am interested in the development and application of methods for accessing and improving the reliability of black-box AI/ML systems (e.g. uncertainty quantification, statistical inference with AI systems), enabling confident deployments in risk-sensitive settings.

-Understanding foundational aspects of AI/ML Systems: I am fascinated by the inner workings of complex ML models, which are often opaque.
+• Understanding foundational aspects of AI/ML Systems: I am fascinated by the inner workings of complex ML models, which are often opaque.
 My aim is to gain a deeper understanding of these systems or potentially enhance their transparency through structural modifications.

 You can download my CV here.